darksinge/deep-cleaner/README.md

 # deep-cleaner
-Delete nested key-value pairs on an object with a provided key, empty objects, empty strings, null, and undefined values
+Delete nested key-value pairs on an object with a provided key, or remove empty objects, empty strings, null, and undefined values.

-### Usage
+## Usage

 ```
 cleaner(object[, key])